Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ### Pricing survey data

-This data will be used to perform a van Westendorp analysis and to demonstrate the basics of qualitative pricing analytics.
+This data will be used to perform a Van Westendorp analysis and to demonstrate the basics of qualitative pricing analytics.
 You'll want this data in a specific format.

 ```r